rmacduff/myddns/README.md

-indy-ddns
+myddns
 =========

-A client script to manage a dynamic DNS record using Bind.
+A bash script that maintains a dynamic DNS record.

-Process and script inspired by:
+Inspired by:

 http://nexus.zteo.com/blog/your-own-dynamic-dns-in-3-steps/